-Major vulnerabilities described by the researchers include exploitation by hackers to hide hardware malware inside products which can potentially allow competitors to sabotage a vendor.
-Some additional vulnerabilities discovered include modification of encrypted IP ciphertext to insert hardware trojans, improperly specified padding in CBC mode allowing the use of an EDA tool as a decryption oracle and modification of Rights Block to get rid of relax access control or relax license requirement.
+Yet, major vulnerabilities described by researchers of the paper includes potential exploitation by hackers to hide hardware malware inside products which can potentially allow competitors to sabotage a vendor.
+Some additional vulnerabilities discovered include modification of encrypted IP Ciphertext to insert Hardware Trojans, improperly specified padding in CBC mode allowing the use of an EDA tool as a decryption oracle and modification of Rights Block to get rid of relax access control or relax license requirement.

 Tom Shrimpton, Ph.D., an associate professor from the Department of Computer & Information Science & Engineering (CISE) explains it this way, “As a consumer, you would be affected, but you would have no way of knowing.
 This paper shows that not only is there no protection, but there is a straightforward way for a malicious modification to be introduced into this protected IP.
 A lot of money is put into R&D, and the industry is relying on the trustworthiness of IEEE standards to protect their property.
 It can have a huge negative impact, ranging from access to property theft.”

 The paper was a collaboration by researchers from the Florida Institute for Cybersecurity Research (FICS Research), including associate professor Thomas Shrimpton; and Domenic Forte, Ph.D., an associate professor from the Department of Electrical and Computer Engineering; and FICS Research Co-Director Mark Tehranipoor, Ph.D., as well as Ph.D. students, Animesh Chhotaray and Adib Nahiyan.